TNTMY LODE RUNNER LEVELS

 Screenshots

 Lode Runner iconLode Runner is one of the oldest action-puzzle arcade games.
-It was put out by Broderbund in 1983 and subsequent ported hither and yon; I played it first on an early Macintosh version.
+It was put out by Brøderbund in 1983 and subsequently ported hither and yon; I played it first on an early Macintosh version.
 You're a treasure hunter who climbs ladders, swings on bars, and notably digs holes for bad guys to fall in; the holes give the game its soul because they can also be used to carve your way through structures in complex ways.
-The game is confined to a rigid two-dimensional grid, making it ideal for easy user editing, which means it was the first game I ever played with a level editor, and you can believe I took full advantage!
+The game is confined to a rigid two-dimensional grid, making it ideal for easy user editing, which means it was the first game I ever played with a level editor... and you can believe I took full advantage!

-In the 90s, Sierra put out awesome updated and enhanced versions - Lode Runner: The Legend Returns and Lode Runner Online: Mad Monks' Revenge.
-These added a wide variety of new amazing elements that multiplied the gameplay possibilities by a sheer plethora.
+In the 90s, Sierra put out awestriking updated and enhanced versions - Lode Runner: The Legend Returns and its sequel Lode Runner Online: Mad Monks' Revenge.
+These added a wide variety of amazing new elements that multiplied the gameplay possibilities by a sheer plethora.
 But these were for operating systems that have long since ceased to be supported.
 In recent years, some intrepid heroes from Australia have recreated the game in an open source version, making it freely available again.
 (Check out their Discord server here!)
 What a joy it was to revisit what I loved so much in my chilhood and well into my twenties!
 You can find instructions for installing the game and its excellent music and installing user levels at QuarkRobot's website.
 These .pzl files will work with either the old or new versions of the game.

 My levels are on the puzzly side and on the artsy side.
 Also, some of them (but not all) are very difficult.
 If that appeals to you, and if you like Lode Runner (or think you might), please be my kindred spirit.
 Download the game, download my levels, play them and tell me what you think, and then send me your own!